A complete list of publications and works-in-progress, organised as follows:

 (non-refereed) publications, conference/seminar

-Rock: the primary text (third edition); due for delivery February 2017; Routledge.
+Rock: the primary text (third edition); under development; Routledge.

 The rock music handbook (editor); in a new series of academic music handbooks,